knobs-dials/live-hasher/README.md

 Also stops watching the directory after a time.

-One thread per directory argument, which can help speed when they are on different disks/servers.
+One thread per directory argument, which can help speed when they are on different mounts.

 ### Limitations